Cloud, DevOps & Platform Engineering

 Clavon Cloud Platform Principle

 The cloud platform exists to make the right thing easy and the wrong thing hard.
+If teams can easily deploy insecure, unreliable, or expensive systems, the platform has failed.

 Cloud Architecture Decision Framework

 Clavon does not start with tools.
+We start with constraints and intent.

 DimensionGuiding Question